rwb/cr101/README.md

 ### Lesson 26 - Saturday 10/3/20

 * Lecture link is [here](https://youtu.be/5fhvLmunRrA).
-* Today's material marks the beginning of what we will cover for Assignment #7.
+* Today's lesson is the first material covered by Assignment #7 which will be posted on Thursday 10/8 to Friday 10/9.
 * Training and promotion (continued -- pp. 69-71).
 * Cultural issues in American policing (pp. 71-72).
 * Corruption, harassment, and use of force (pp. 72-76).